Here’s where we answer all your questions… we hope! You can find out —

 For meetings at community halls, we supply free tea and coffee.
 Players often bring refreshments to share, so there might be chips and biscuits, dips and nibbles, soft drinks etc. Whilst we often have a little wine or beer around, we’ve never seen it abused.
 Playing our games and imbibing a little too much just isn’t a smart combination!

 At our Good Games and New Sydney events, we can order food in-house since both have kitchens.
-There are also plenty of snacks and drinks to purchase at both locations, as well as at BattleAxe Games.

 What kind of people come to HoGS events?